Cat management & control in the City of Tea Tree Gully

 Given that this council removed what By-Law and cat management existed and placed responsibility for cat management with the Government are you prepared to apply stronger decisions on cat management should the government decision be to lenient . ie Curfew is a joke, full containment a requirement for dog ownership is the answer.

-chrisbenray asked 12 months ago
+chrisbenray asked over 1 year ago

 Hello Chrisbenray